Taxes

 Does PayMongo withhold tax?
 Yes, we are required to withhold a specific amount of tax from your payouts and remit it to the Bureau of Internal Revenue (BIR).

-How is it calculated?
-Under BIR Revenue Regulation No. 16-2023, we must withhold 0.5% withholding tax on your gross remittance.
+- This means, under BIR Revenue Regulations, we must withhold 0.5% withholding tax on your gross remittance.

 - Get your Form 2307: If tax was deducted, you can download your Certificate of Creditable Tax Withheld (BIR Form 2307) from your dashboard at Settings > Taxes.